Colief Vitamin D3 Drops

 Top tips on getting enough vitamin D:

-• Some foods in the UK are fortified with vitamin D, including some yogurts, some breakfast cereals and some breads.
+- Some foods in the UK and Ireland are fortified with vitamin D, including some yogurts, some breakfast cereals and some breads.
 Try to incorporate these into your diet and eat oily fish once or twice a week.

 The latest government advice in the UK is that infants should begin taking a vitamin D supplement from birth, and pregnant and breastfeeding women, as well as infants and children, are at particular risk.

-Colief Vitamin D3 Drops is a food supplement rich in vitamin D3 and the ideal solution for providing the required dose of vitamin D3 in a coconut oil base.
-The drops do not contain flavourings, added sugar, preservatives or colouring.
+Suitable for all the family, Colief® Vitamin D3 Drops is a food supplement rich in vitamin D3 and the ideal solution for providing the required dose of vitamin D3.
+The drops do not contain flavourings, added sugar, preservatives or colourant.

 How to use Colief Vitamin D3 Drops

-Do not exceed the recommended intake.
-Not suitable for infants consuming 500ml or more of formula milk per day.
+Do not exceed the recommended intake. *Not suitable for infants consuming 500ml or more formula milk daily.
 A food supplement is not a substitute for a varied diet and healthy lifestyle.
 If you have any concerns about taking vitamin D or giving it to infants/ young children you should seek professional medical advice.

 Become Part Of Our Community